|

 holding the light, and Orophin behind, his hands on his brothers

-rocky shore, watching the pale greenish glow disappear into the
+the rocky shore, watching the pale greenish glow disappear into

-blackness.
+the blackness.

 Are you glad I came? asked the boy.